jeff-kwak/invaders/doc/project/backlog.md

   * Game Over when player is out of lives
   * Game Over when mob reaches bottom or collides with player
   * Play again after Game Over
-* ART: Animations for enemy players
+x ART: Animations for enemy players
 * CODE: Implement waves and grid and enemy reset
 * CODE: Enemies increase speed when there are fewer.
   - Probably step wise